 With the cost of living on a seemingly continual upward curve, limiting the amount of energy we use in our homes is becoming increasingly important and Energy Hungry Appliances need to be carefully monitored.
-Although the majority of today’s household appliances are much more energy-efficient than their predecessors, it is still worth knowing which are the more likely to burn precious energy.
+Although the majority of today’s kitchens are the aesthetics of the cabinet.
+There are services like Gamma Cabinets with beautiful designs that matches your appliances, see here for more designs.
+The kitchen gadget are much more energy-efficient than their predecessors, it is still worth knowing which are the more likely to burn precious energy.

 Of all the rooms in your house, the most power hungry is undoubtedly the kitchen.
 In no particular order, here are seven of the biggest culprits when it comes to energy usage and some ideas about what can be done to limit their consumption.

 One of the smallest appliances in the kitchen is also one of the biggest users of energy when in operation.
 Any appliance which features a heating element is going to be energy-hungry and the humble kettle is certainly no exception.

 As kettles are almost certainly the most used of all kitchen appliances, it is very easy for people to slip into bad habits when using them.
 Many people will overfill a kettle, meaning that energy is used boiling water that is not needed.
 Using exactly the amount of water required each time is much more energy-efficient.

 Another appliance that may be small in size but very power-hungry, the toaster is probably not in operation as often as the kettle but still manages to consume a lot of energy.
 Again, as with kettles, it is the fact that toasters use a heating element which pumps up the power consumption.
 A toaster with a single slot will obviously use more energy over time as it takes longer to cook multiple slices of bread than a model with double slots.